mugli/orkid-node/README.md

 - [Monitoring and Management UI/Admin Panel](#monitoring-and-management-ui-admin-panel)
 - [FAQ](#faq)

-# Why a new job/task queue for Node.js
+# Why a new job queue for Node.js

-- The existing solutions are not very promising. [`Automattic/kue`](https://github.com/Automattic/kue) was very popular once, but apperantly [became unmaintained](https://github.com/Automattic/kue/issues/1196).
-We were happy with [`OptimalBits/bull`](https://github.com/OptimalBits/bull) until one day we were caught by a documentation bug ([related to this one](https://github.com/OptimalBits/bull/issues/742)) resulting in lots of duplicate SMS/emails and unhappy customers, eroding our trust in the queue.

-- All the redis-based solutions (till the release of Orkid) were created before [Redis-streams](https://redis.io/topics/streams-intro) was available.
-They all require a lot of tasks on the queue-side to ensure durability and atomicity of jobs.
+- All the redis-based solutions were created before [Redis-streams](https://redis.io/topics/streams-intro) became available.
+They all require a lot of work on the queue-side to ensure durability and atomicity of jobs.
 Redis streams was specifically designed to made this kind of tasks easier, thus allows simpler core in the queue and more reliable operations.

-- None of existing job queues in Node.js offers a _mature_ and _production-ready_ monitoring UI.
-Other ecosystems had them for years.
-Orkid takes observability seriously.
+- None of existing usable job queues in Node.js offers a monitoring option that we liked.

-- None of the existing task queues support task deduplication, that we needed.
+- None of the existing usable task queues support task deduplication.

 # Features

-- [x] Orkid let Redis do the heavy lifting with [redis streams](https://redis.io/topics/streams-intro).
+- [x] Orkid lets Redis do the heavy lifting with [redis streams](https://redis.io/topics/streams-intro).
-- [x] Uses [`luin/ioredis`](https://github.com/luin/ioredis) for connection, so supports redis single instance, redis cluster, redis sentinel.
 - [x] **Adjustable concurrency** per consumer instance for scaling task processing.
 See example code.
 [See example code](https://github.com/mugli/orkid-node/tree/master/examples/basic).
 - [x] Job **timeouts** and **retries**.
 All configurable per consumer.
 [See example code](https://github.com/mugli/orkid-node/tree/master/examples/failure-timeout-retry).
 - [x] Task **Deduplication**.
 If a task is already waiting in the queue, it can be configured to avoid queueing the same task again. _(Useful for operations like posting database record updates to elasticsearch for re-indexing.
 Deduplication is a common pattern here to avoid unnecessary updates)_.
 [See example code](https://github.com/mugli/orkid-node/tree/master/examples/deduplication).